OxideGlassGroupAAU/StatMechGlass/README.md

 # 5. Final remarks

 Thank you for using the software!
-Upon building on the software or enthalpy database, you are encouraged to make a pull request.
+Upon building on the software or enthalpy database, you are encouraged to make a pull request by first making a seperate branch.
+Make sure to describe the change in detain and how you tested the change.
+Possible changes could include: adding new data or parameters to the database, building upon the modules to include more glass families, or general bug fixes/improvements.

 Thanks,
 Mikkel Bødker, msb@bio.aau.dk